dominonin/cakephp_lamp/README.md

 Execute 'docker-compose up' in the terminal.

+Web server is bound to host port 80, you can change this by changing the lefthand side of the colon for the web definition.
+PHPMyAdmin web interface is bound to 8081, you change this by changing the lefthand side of the colon for the phpmyadmin definition.
+By default there is no root password for mysql, you can change this under the db definition.

 To exit, press Control + C on your keyboard when the terminal is focused.